Quartz-Core/poland-apartment-rent-scraper/README.md

-Apartment Rental Scraper
+## Apartment Rental Scraper

 Scrape and store apartment rental listings from www.otodom.pl into MySQL and Cassandra databases.

-Table of Contents
-Features
-Installation
-Usage
-Contribute
-License

 ## Features